Omar Franco: Career

 In 1979, he recorded his first LP under RCA Victor in Mexico.
-That same year he participated in the eighth edition of the International Festival of the OTI, the OTI 1979, in Caracas, Venezuela getting the 14th place with 10 points.
+That same year he represented the Dominican Republic in the eighth edition of the OTI Festival with "Mi mundo", getting 14th place with 10 points.

 In February 1982, he won the award as Best Performer with the song composed by Leonor Porcella de Brea "Ven y abrázame", which took ninth place in the Octavo Festival de la Canción Dominicana (Eight Dominican Song Festival) of AMUCABA, held at the Teatro Nacional (National Theater).

 In May 1982, Franco and Taty Salas, another Dominican singer, participated in the musical show called "El Show de Las Flores", with the famous Spanish singuers: Lola Flores, Lolita Flores, Carmen Flores and Carmen Sevilla.

 In August 1982, he performed with the singer Luchy Vicioso in the show called Noche Dominicana, at the Altos de Chavón amphitheater, La Romana, Dominican Republic.

 In December 1982, he was one of the lead vocalists in the Spanish version of the musical Jesus Christ Superstar, at the Teatro Nacional, playing the role of Jesus Christ in it.
 The play was revived in March 1983.

 In February 1983, he won the El Dorado prize, as male singer, in his country, Dominican Republic, for his merits accumulated in 1982.

 In April 1983, he sang in the television show Siempre en Domingo, of the famous Mexican producer Raul Velasco, when this program was broadcast from the amphitheater at Altos de Chavón in Dominican Republic.

 In May 1983, he appeared, among other artists, in the show in honor to the television program Santo Domingo Invita at the Felt Forum in Madison Square Garden, New York.

 In November 1983, he participated again in the TV show Siempre en Domingo, this time in Televisa, Mexico.

 In 1986, the "Premios Casandra" (Casandra Awards) rewarded the record production "Dos Estrellas Omar y Taty a Medianoche", which was recorded as a duet with Taty Salas in 1985, with the prize "Carátula del Año" (Cover of the Year).

 On 22 February 2011, Acroarte makes it a recognition of his career in the Dominican romantic music in the Gala of Nominations of the Casandra Awards 2011.

 As an actor, he played two stellar roles in the play-musical "Amor a Primera Vista" (Love at First Sight), work written and produced by Edgar Contreras, directed by Bienvenido Miranda and which was staged at the Teatro Nacional in April 1986, with the participation of some 30 actors and an orchestra of 10 musicians, conducted by Manuel Tejada.

 He was also part of the musical show Imagen y Sonido de Broadway (Image and Sound of Broadway), at the Teatro Nacional, in July 1998, with over 100 performers, including singers, dancers and an orchestra of over than 60 musicians under the production and management Amaury Sánchez, Carlos Veitía’s choreography, the artistic direction of Eduardo Villanueva and Luis José Mella as special guest orchestral director.